The H\"ormander condition for delayed stochastic differential equations

 The iterated Malliavin derivatives $\Dc^j$ are defined in the same fashion from higher order Fréchet differentials.
-Then $\Dc^j$ acting on random variables is extended to the domain $\D^{j,p}$ in $L^p(\Omega), \ p \geq 1$, with respect to the norm:
+As such, $\Dc^j$ is seen as acting on random variables which are smooth functions of $W$.
+Then $\Dc^j$ is extended to the domain $\D^{j,p}$ in $L^p(\Omega), \ p \geq 1$, with respect to the norm:

 Moreover, we write: